dmzoneill/jira-creator/README.md

 ### 🏷️ Set Priority

-Set the priority of an issue:
+Use the `set-priority` command to change the priority of an issue:

 ```bash
 rh-issue set-priority AAP-123 High